-PMHNP Coordinator

-The coordinator of the PMHNP program at California State University, Fresno oversees the program requirements for the PMHNP graduate nursing student.
+PMHNP Coordinator: The coordinator of the PMHNP program at CSU, Fresno. oversees the program requirements for the PMHNP graduate nursing student.
 The PMHNP Coordinator provides leadership to the entire process from needs forecasting, budgeting, curriculum development, the affiliation process, sequencing the student experience(s), student placement, site evaluation and follow up.
-The PMHNP Coordinator is responsible, in conjunction with the faculty, for matching the needs of students, preceptors, and instructors to agencies assuring appropriate clinical experiences.
+The PMHNP Coordinator is responsible, in conjunction with the faculty, for matching the needs of students, preceptors, and instructors to agencies to assure appropriate clinical experiences.

-The PMHNP Coordinator is responsible for complex communication and problem solving to maintain positive working relationships with a variety of individuals, schools, and organizations, both within the university system and independent of it.

-The PMHNP Coordinator operates from an understanding of nursing education and practice, combined with knowledge of the organizational practice environments.
-The incumbent as a representative of the university cultivates and maintains relationships critical to the success of the program.
+The PMHNP Coordinator is responsible for complex communication and problem solving to maintain positive working relationships with a variety of individuals, schools and organizations, both within the university system and independent of it.
+The PMHNP Coordinator operates from a solid understanding of nursing education and practice, combined with knowledge of the organizational practice environments.
+The incumbent will function as a representative of the university charged with cultivating and maintaining numerous relationships critical to the success of the nursing school.